All camps are on the Many Rivers campus at 110 West Redwing Street.

 Please click HERE for our Summer Program Policies.

 Many Rivers’ 2019 Elementary Summer Day Camp is a FOUR-week celebration of art, science and nature for children who have completed Kindergarten through Fifth grade.
 Each week follows a different theme rooted in art, science or nature.
 Each day provides children the opportunity to explore, learn new skills, and have fun.
 The Montessori values of peace, meaningful learning and positive community help campers develop a strong self-image, sense of self-esteem and a feeling of belonging.

 Open to all students, regardless of Montessori background.
 The priority deadline for current and entering MRM families is March 13.
 Non-MRM families may submit registrations prior to March 13, with those registrations processed after the March 13 current family deadline.
 After March 13, registrations are processed on a rolling, first-come, first-served basis.

 Please scroll below for themes and further information.

-Camp will run five days a week from June 18 through August 17 with no camp held on July 4.
-The camp day will run from 8:30 through 3:30 with morning care available from 7:30–8:30 and aftercare from 3:30–5:30.
+Camp will run five days a week from June 17 through August 16 (there is no camp on July 4–5).
+The camp day is 8:30–3:30 with morning care available from 7:30–8:30 and aftercare from 3:30–5:30.
 Enrollment is limited to a maximum of 20 students, and is only open to enrolled Many Rivers students.
-Priority in enrollment will be given to campers who register by March 11 for the full nine weeks.
+Enrollment priority is given to campers who register by March 13 for the full nine weeks.

-- Priority enrollment will be given to campers who register for the full nine weeks.
+Priority enrollment is given to campers who register for the full nine weeks.

-- The deadline to receive priority enrollment for 9-week enrollment is March 11.
-Other parents may submit registration for partial summer enrollment prior to March 11; these registrations will be processed after the March 11 deadline for 9-week enrollment.
+The priority enrollment deadline (for the full nine weeks) is March 13.
+Other parents may submit registration for partial summer enrollment prior to March 13; these registrations will be processed after the March 13 deadline for 9-week enrollment.

 Toddler (16 months–3 years old)